Efficient Autoregressive Inference for Transformer Probabilistic Models: Efficient Autoregressive Inference

 where $\mathcal{B}_{1:v_m}$ is the visible portion of the buffer for target $m$ ($v_m = 0$ for context-only targets).
-This training curriculum ensures the model performs well regardless of the buffer's state.
-The frequent buffer-free predictions force the model to make high-quality marginal predictions from the initial context alone.
-Simultaneously, training with exposure to a variable-sized buffer teaches the model to flexibly incorporate additional in-context information.
-Minimizing this objective is equivalent to minimizing the KL divergence between the model and the true posterior predictive distribution under varying conditioning sets \citep{muller2022transformers, elsemueller2024sensitivity}.
+This training curriculum ensures robust performance regardless of buffer state at test time: context-only targets maintain marginal prediction quality, while variable-length buffer exposure teaches the model to flexibly incorporate additional conditioning information.
+For any fixed conditioning set, minimizing the negative log-likelihood is equivalent to minimizing the KL divergence between the model and the true posterior predictive distribution~\citep{muller2022transformers, elsemueller2024sensitivity}; our objective aggregates this across varying amounts of buffer information.

-During training, the buffer contains its own set of training data points, as described above.
-At inference, we have two modes: (i) \emph{autoregressive sampling}, where the buffer grows incrementally by incorporating the model's own generated samples; and (ii) \emph{parallel joint log‑likelihood evaluation}, where we pack two sets of $K$ target data points to evaluate all $K$ conditionals in one pass (see below).
-The sparsity pattern is identical in both regimes; only execution differs (single masked pass for evaluation, prefill followed by sequential updates for sampling).
+At inference, we support two modes: (i)~\emph{autoregressive sampling}, where the buffer grows incrementally with the model's own generated samples (rather than the ground-truth data used during training); and (ii)~\emph{parallel joint \arxiv{predictive density} evaluation}, where we pack $K$ buffer tokens containing observed target values and $K$ query tokens to evaluate all $K$ conditionals in one pass (see below).
+The attention structure is identical in both inference modes; only the execution differs (prefill followed by sequential updates for sampling, single masked pass for evaluation).

 \paragraph{Autoregressive sampling.} Given a context $\mathcal{C}$ and a sequence of target inputs $\x^\star_1, \ldots, \x^\star_K$, we generate samples by first performing a one-time \textit{prefill} of $\mathcal{C}$, caching its keys and values in an $\mathcal{O}(N^2)$ operation.
-We then \textit{decode sequentially} following~\cref{eq:buffer}: for each step $k=1, \dots, K$, we form a target query for input $\x^\star_k$, attend to the cached context and causal buffer $\mathcal{B}_{k-1}$, sample $y^\star_k$ from the predictive distribution, and append $(\x^\star_k, y^\star_k)$ to the buffer with its positional embedding.
+We then \textit{decode sequentially} following~\cref{eq:buffer}: for each step $k=1, \dots, K$, we form a target query for input $\x^\star_k$, attend to the cached context and causal buffer $\mathcal{B}_{k-1}$, sample $y^\star_k$ from the predictive distribution, and append $(\x^\star_k, y^\star_k)$ to the buffer with its positional embedding (see~\cref{fig:autoregressive_comparison}, top).
 Only the buffer's key/value cache is incrementally updated, avoiding context recomputation and yielding $\mathcal{O}(N^2+NK+K^2)$ total complexity (detailed in~\cref{alg:sampling} in \cref{app:algorithms}).